roshanneupane01/4week-day3-make-unique-string-code-challenge/readme.md

 4 week day 3 Make Unique String Code challenge

 In this coding challenge, I have created an arrow function that takes in a string as a parameter.
 This function removes any duplicate characters present in the string.
+The solution involves utilizing the Set data structure, which is designed to store unique values.
+By converting the input string into an array and then creating a Set from that array, duplicate characters are automatically eliminated, leaving only distinct characters.
+The Array.from(new Set(string)) expression achieves this conversion.
+Finally, the .join('') method is applied to the array of unique characters to reconstruct a string from the distinct characters, effectively removing any duplicates.
+The resulting unique string is then logged to the console.